dark logo watermark

 Can I drink the water in Bhutan?

 Plastic bottles are causing a huge environmental impact in Bhutan, with plastic bottles littering some of the highest and most stunning places in the Himalayas.
-We’re sure you’ll agree with us that this is heart-breaking to see, so please use treated water rather than buying plastic bottles, or reuse the same bottle.
+We’re sure you’ll agree with us this is heart-breaking to see, so please use treated water rather than buying plastic bottles, or reuse the same bottle.
 Our purification tabs work perfectly, we’ll provide these for you at your trip briefing, and treated drinking water is provided in the hotels where we stay.

 What time zone is Bhutan in?